If you were to think of what is the best way to travel around Bangkok your first thought probably wouldn’t be ‘canals’ but I suggest you think again…

-During the 19th Century Bangkok was actually known as ‘Venice of the East’ but the canals date back more than 100 years prior to that when in 1782 when King Rama I ordered the building of Rattanakosin island, the home of The Grand Palace which sits along the Chao Praya River.
-Bangkok was originally a huge swampy area so carving canals was the perfect way to help this fledgling city help it’s people and goods get around.
+During the 19th Century, Bangkok was actually known as ‘Venice of the East’ but the canals date back more than 100 years prior to that when in 1782 when King Rama I ordered the building of Rattanakosin Island, the home of The Grand Palace which sits along the Chao Praya River.
+Bangkok was originally a huge swampy area so carving canals was the perfect way to help this fledgeling city help its people and goods get around.

-Through the 19th Century the systems of canals were expanded as the city’s population grew and the boat became the main mode of trasport.
-At this time in the city’s history more markets were on water than on land and many homes and temples were built along the canals.
+Through the 19th Century, the systems of canals were expanded as the city’s population grew and the boat became the main mode of transport.
+At this time in the city’s history, more markets were on the water than on land and many homes and temples were built along the canals.

 As I made my way further along the canal I became aware of a real vibe of people still using the canals and I wanted to feel this more often – you don’t really notice how loud roads are until you can’t hear them!